OpenDataPolicingNC/Traffic-Stops/docs/il-data-normalization.rst

 "Race" column
 -------------

 The input data uses the code "O" for "other".
-This code is imported as "U" and the web interface refers to it as "unknown".
+The web interface refers to the "O" race as "unknown".

 "Search" column
 ---------------

 Many entries have no value for this column instead of a "Y" or "N".
-Those with no value are imported as "U" and the web interface refers to it as "unknown".
+Those stops with no value for this column will not be included in the search rate in the web interface.

 "Contraband" column
 -------------------

 Many entries have no value for this column instead of a "Y" or "N".
-Those with no value are imported as "U" and the web interface refers to it as "unknown".
+Those stops with no value for this column will not be included in the contraband "hit rate" in the web interface.

-This field is referred to as "seized" in the web interface.

 Census data
 -----------